JOHN MUIR STAFF ROSTER 2019-2020

 Grade 2 -- Lisa Macdonald, Room 5, email@example.com

 Known to many as “Ms. Mac,” Ms. Macdonald has been teaching at John Muir School since 2008.
 She received her elementary and art credentials from San Francisco State University.
-One of her personal passions is writing, which she is eager to share with her students.
+One of her personal passions is art, which she is eager to share with her students.
 She also brings an extensive background in art education which she incorporates this into all areas of the curriculum.
-In her free time, she enjoys camping, singing, and making art.
+In her free time, she enjoys traveling, cooking, and live music.

 Ms. Hong has been teaching at John Muir since 2004.
 She was born in Berkeley and is the offspring of Berkeley public schools.
 She attended Oxford Elementary, Longfellow/King middle schools and Berkeley High.
 Her mother was a long-time principal at Emerson Elementary, and once she became a teacher, Ms. Hong knew she wanted to teach in the Berkeley schools.
 She received a double major at UCLA in mass communications and child development and received her teaching credential and masters at St. Mary’s College.
 She loves working with 2nd graders, an age group that has just entered the world of books and reading, and in which imagination still reigns paramount.
 Ms. Hong enjoys traveling and reconnecting with friends and family, especially on the Hawaiian island of Oahu.
 She has two young sons, Julian & Jackson.

 Grade 3 -- Torina Blackmond, Room 11, email@example.com